PostHog/posthog.com/contents/docs/user-guides/funnels.md

 ![image](https://user-images.githubusercontent.com/85295485/134479552-fa5a3eeb-762e-4a01-b5ab-01c43877f120.png)

-You should now be able to see where people are struggling in your flow.
+You should now be able to see where people are struggling in your flow by seeing where the drop-offs are.
+In the example above, we can see that the biggest drop off is between the 'Add to cart' and 'Checkout' stages of the funnel.

 ### Saving a funnel